beginning of content

 Will my baby also have a health check?

-What else will be discussed at my 6-week check?
+What else will be talked about at my 6-week check?

-You will have the opportunity to discuss any concerns you are having about yourself and your baby. it can help to write a list as a reminder of what you want to discuss.
+You will have the chance to talk about any concerns you are having about yourself and your baby. it can help to write a list of things before you go to the appointment.
+The list can help you remember all the things that you want to talk about.

-It’s likely your GP will ask if you have thought about having sex again and discuss contraceptive options.
+It's likely your doctor will ask if you have thought about having sex again.
+They might talk to you about contraceptive options.

 Speak to a maternal child health nurse